miklakt/ascf_pb/readme.md

 There is also a normalization condition that says that integrating volume fraction over the brush thickness will give us amount of the polymer in the system.

-By using numerical root finding methods it is posible to obtain volume fraction profile.
+By using numerical root finding methods it is possible to obtain volume fraction profile.

 ## Usage